-In fact, to be more exact, we can say Roxanich winery returns to Motovun where the company was originally founded.
-Motovun, historically known as Montona (with a name of a Celtic origin - a town on top of the hill), has a history of over 3500 years of civilization.
-The town has always attracted extraordinary and creative individuals, and among others, it was a home to Josef Ressel - who invented the ship propeller, writer Vladimir Nazor - who wrote a famous story about a gentle giant Veli Jože and Formula 1 Champion - Mario Andretti.
+In fact, to be more exact, we can say that the Roxanich winery is returning to Motovun where the company was originally founded.
+Motovun, historically known as Montona (with a name of a Celtic origin – a town on top of the hill), has a history of over 3500 years of civilization.
+The town has always attracted extraordinary and creative individuals, and among others, it was a home to Josef Ressel – who invented the ship propeller, writer Vladimir Nazor – who wrote a famous story about a gentle giant Veli Jože, and Formula 1 Champion – Mario Andretti.

 This best-preserved medieval Istrian fort is surrounded by famous Motovun forest and river Mirna, and thanks to its specific micro-locations have especially rich flora.
 This is where a well-known Motovun white truffle grows, grapes and vineyards have been cultivated for centuries, and Kaldir’s highland is known as the green pantry of Istria.
 Rumour has it, the oldest amphora filled with wine was found in the surrounding area of Brkač, which actually is not as impossible as it may seem since the local population was engaged in the production of ceramics during Antique period.

-Roxanich Motovun Project is a symbiosis of a specific way of thinking about wine, tourism culture and gastronomic heritage of this region.
-With their organization, program and specific architecture this project communicates Roxanich's philosophy.
-The is a place for sharing new ideas, creating new styles, the venue for events that formulates both narratives and messages Roxanich winery wants to share with their guests.
+The Roxanich Motovun Project is a symbiosis of a specific way of thinking about wine, tourism culture and gastronomic heritage of this region.
+With their organization, program and specific architecture this project communicates Roxanich’s philosophy.
+This is a place for sharing new ideas, creating new styles, the venue for events that formulates both narratives and messages the Roxanich winery wants to share with their guests.